- Does nearly everything right

 Regardless of engine, the CR-V handles well with direct, light steering, and its suspension soaks up rutted pavement quite well.
 Sure, it lacks the athletic feel of the Mazda CX-5, but the CR-V’s nimble feel and highway stability make it a match for just about any kind of routine driving.

 Base CR-Vs miss out on a slew of safety tech—automatic emergency braking, adaptive cruise control, and active lane control—that’s standard on EX and higher trims.
-It’s those features that help grant the CR-V an impressive 9 out of 10 score for safety by our measure.

 However, all CR-Vs are comfortable inside with nice materials and plenty of room for four average-sized adults.
 Even the middle seat in the second row is acceptable as long as you’re not transporting a trio of linebackers to practice.
 The CR-V’s cargo area boasts a usefully low liftover height and minimal intrusions from the wheel wells, but Honda has chosen not to follow some competitors by squeezing a third row back there.
-We think that’s just fine, since the larger Honda Pilot serves that role much better.
+We think that’s just fine, since the larger Honda Pilot does that much better.

 But for drivers seeking a relatively compact footprint, good fuel economy, and a highly refined feel for around $30,000 or less, the 2018 Honda CR-V is as good as it gets.